thorGabe123/MLOps/reports/README.md

 > *addition to the main branch.
 To merge code we ...*
 >
 > Answer:
+ Yes, we used both branches and pull requests in our project.
+Each member in our group has a branch where we can work independently on different part of our project without interference with main developmet line.
+Isolated environment allows each developer experiment new ideas without affecting the main codebase, if the experimrnt successed, the change can be merged back into master branch.
+Pull requestes provide a code review, before changes are merged into main branch, our team members can review the propsed changes and sugguest improvements etc..
+It also serve as a form of documentation for changes made to the codebase, whcich can help future developers understand the reason and context behind changes.
 --- question 9 fill here ---

 ### Question 10